There are a few Midwest national parks, but there are also many monuments and other attractions to enjoy. Let’s explore some of these great parks.

 National parks in the Midwest are a great getaway for travelers looking to enjoy nature’s beauty and find peace.
 These parks offer an escape from your busy life and a chance to explore some of America‘s most beautiful landscapes.

-Whether you’re looking for a place to hike, bike, or camp, there’s a national park in the Midwest waiting for you.
+Whether you’re looking for a place to hike, bike, or camp, a national park in the Midwest is waiting for you.

 How many National Parks are in the Midwest region?